EMart86/SwiftDataProvider/README.md

         //use automatically update if you'd like the table view
         //to be updated every time, something is being inserted, deleted or triggered a reload.
-        //Default is false, so you can do multible updates at a time
+        //Default is false, so you can do multiple updates at a time
         //contentAdapter.isAutoCommitEnabled = true
     }